top of page

 Pre-Match Meal (Kick-off -3 hours)

 The final primary fuelling meal (pre-match meal) should be about three hours before kick-off.
-Should contains:
+Should contain:

 Leading up

-Continue to sip liquids and keep hydration topped up, about 2-3g per kg body weight.
+Continue to sip liquids and keep hydration topped up, about 2-3ml per kg of body mass (about 140ml - 210ml is sensible.
+Consider adding electrolytes, especially those prone to high sweat rates or playing in hot conditions.
 Some players may want to consume a high-fuel snack to keep fuel levels topped up, especially during an early morning kickoff when there will not be as many meals to replace losses from overnight.

 Warm Up (minutes before)